nathanielwarner/carletonian-wordpress/wp-content/plugins/yop-poll/readme.txt

 == Changelog ==

+= 6.2.8 =
+* fixed XSS bug
+* fixed issue with allowed formatting tags for answers not showing when displaying results

 = 6.2.7 =
 * fixed issue with answers set as default not showing selected
 * added an option to choose the location for the notification section.
 When set to "Bottom" scrolling to the top of the poll is disabled